A Constructive Characterization of Optimal Bundling: Introduction

 Beyond tree bundling, the framework provides a unified lens for analyzing a range of classic bundling structures.
-It recovers and extends results for pure and nested bundling, showing how conditions based on sold-alone quantities, such as the union quantity condition, ensure the optimality of these menus.
+It recovers and extends results for pure and nested bundling --- in particular, I show that the results of \cite{ghili2023characterization} and \cite{yang2023nested} can be recovered under a common framework (Theorem \ref{corollary: alternative}): it suffices that the conditions of Theorem \ref{t1} hold on the restricted bundle class each paper targets---the pure-bundling menu and the nested bundles, respectively---rather than on all bundles.
+I also show that how conditions based on sold-alone quantities, such as the union quantity condition, ensure the optimality of these menus using my approach.
 For the case of additive values, I provide a complete characterization, demonstrating that the optimal menu is a specific nested structure determined by a strict ordering of virtual value ratios for singleton goods.
-The approach also yields new distributional robustness results by connecting valuation ratios to the optimality of a given menu across all distributions satisfying my main assumptions.
 These applications demonstrate that the dominance-based characterization is not just a solution for a specific case but a general and constructive methodology for a broad class of optimal bundling problems.